varun-va/udacity_data_engingeering/5_Capstone_Project/README.md

 ## Choice of tools and technologies for the project

+Spark was the first choice to process the SAS files, but due to compiler errors, I'd to change the logic to process the files using Pandas data frames.
-Pandas is used to ease data preprocessing and visualisation.
-It is helpful to efficiently load and manipulate data.
+Pandas is helpful to efficiently load and manipulate data.
 At a later stage, instead of pandas dataframes, I recommend using Spark dataframes to allow distributed processing using for example Amazon Elastic Map Reduce (EMR).
 Also, to perform automated updates, I recommend integrating the ETL pipeline into an Airflow DAG.

 I used a Jupyter Notebook to show the data structure and the need for data cleaning.
-Python is an often used programming language and was used because it is the language I am the most comfortable with.

 ## How often the data should be updated and why